 Yeah, we’ve all heard of Skype, FaceTime and Google Hangouts.
 These little software gems are fantastic, free(!), voice & video calling products that are just sitting out there on our smartphones (or PC’s), just waiting for us to use them, almost magically, over the interwebs.

-Perhaps you even have a VoIP service at home, such as Vonage or Ooma, but if you’re a small or medium sized business and you need a professional-grade telephony system, without the costs of buying, supporting and maintaining an infrastructure and support staff, you might want to consider looking at telephony solutions in the cloud.
+Perhaps you even have a VoIP service at home, such as MagicJack, Ooma or Vonage.
+However, if you’re a small or medium sized business and you need a professional-grade telephony system, without the costs of buying, supporting and maintaining an infrastructure and support staff, you might want to consider looking at telephony solutions in the cloud.

 You can get this type of business-class telephony by using a virtual hosted Private Branch eXchange (PBX), which provides many advanced features that are simply just not available with a regular consumer phone line.
 Let’s take a look at a few of the advanced features offered by PBX solution providers.